To support pharmacy teams, the LGBT Foundation has developedPride in Pharmacy, an interactive online resource.

 Access the Pride in Pharmacy interactive online resource.
 As well as short learning modules the resource also signposts to organisations who can provide further information and support.

-Read our previous Pride in Pharmacy Regulate article, in which we team up with the LGBT Foundation to explore how pharmacy professionals can demonstrate person-centred professionalism in a variety of situations.
+In our previous Pride in Pharmacy Regulate article, we worked with the LGBT Foundation to explore how pharmacy professionals can demonstrate person-centred professionalism in a variety of situations.

 Read Focus on equality, diversity and inclusion: examples from our Knowledge hub, where we look at examples of notable practice in which pharmacies have met our standards and had a special regard to their equality duties as pharmacy professionals and pharmacy owners.